davypough/wouldwork/README.md

 If there are run-time errors, fix the `problem-<new-problem-name>.lisp` file, or include diagnostic checkpoints such as `(ut::prt <S-expression>)` in the file, or enter `(ww-set *debug* 5)` to step through the search one expansion node at a time.

+5. TROUBLESHOOTING

+If you modify the Wouldwork program itself, occasionally ASDF will not automatically recompile everything that the modification depends on.
+If this occurs, simply exit SBCL and reload.
+See the User Manual for additional troubleshooting tips.